DjMilica/NetCoreSaml/README.md

-# NetCoreSaml
+# NetCoreSaml2
-.Net Core SAML library used for authentication
+.Net Core SAML2 library used for authentication.